 - Multi-Beam Echo-Sounding including backscatter for bathymetric mapping, complete coverage within the area of investigation. - Side Scan Sonar (dual frequency) for mapping of the seabed surface.
-The coverage must have overlap to cover nadir of adjacent survey lines. - Magnetometer for screening of ferrous objects and crossing cables and pipelines. - Grab sampling to support the interpretation of the seabed surface geology. - Seismic investigations using multiple systems - o Single-channel, high-resolution sub-bottom profiler for mapping of shallow soils in in entire area of investigation. - o 2D Ultra High Resolution Seismic (2D UHRS) system for mapping of soil units to at least 100m below seabed in the entire area of investigation.
+The coverage must have overlap to cover nadir of adjacent survey lines. - Magnetometer for screening of ferrous objects and crossing cables and pipelines. - Grab sampling to support the interpretation of the seabed surface geology. - Seismic investigations using multiple systems - o Single-channel, high-resolution sub-bottom profiler for mapping of shallow soils in in OWF area. - o 2D Ultra High Resolution Seismic (2D UHRS) system for mapping of soil units to at least 100m below seabed in the OWF area.